 As part of the rebuilding process Hawzhin relocated to Kobane in 2015 and remained there until early 2018.
 The War Diaries section on this site chronicles her daily experiences of living in Rojava and rebuilding Kobane.
 While working to rebuild Kobane amid repeated attacks and massacres by ISIS on Kobane and neighboring villages and cities, she witnessed the rebirth of Kobane and the rise of Democratic Confederalism and the Rojava Revolution first hand.
 Much of her poetry is informed by these years and these experiences, speaking about the trauma of the oppressed and the stateless, with a particular focus on a feminist retelling.

 Hawzhin has also written and published widely on Democratic Confederalism, Kurdish liberation, the YPG-YPJ, Feminism, and more.
 She is the creator of The Middle Eastern Feminist, and was the co-chair of the local NGO Hevi Foundation, which is currently working on the ground across Rojava to build libraries, schools, and universities.

-When Hawzhin isn’t hoarding books on post-colonialism, overdosing on coffee, and binge watching post-apocalyptic Netflix series’, she’s mom to a charming kitty Kishmish (raisins).
+When Hawzhin isn’t hoarding books on post-colonialism, overdosing on coffee, and binge watching post-apocalyptic Netflix series’, she’s mom to charming kitties Kishmish (raisins) and Floki.